tankangliang/tp/docs/DeveloperGuide.md

 ![Country Class Diagram](images/CountryClass.png)

-Given below is a sequence diagram that shows how the `country note add` command works.
+Given below is a sequence diagram that shows how the `country note add` command works within the `Logic` component.

 For brevity, the full command `country note add c/COUNTRY_CODE nt/NOTE_STRING` will be substituted by `country note add`.